Skip to content

 GB -- "shared ref" --> M

 • Retention mode.
 LoadModelRequest installs the model as Pinned — the ModelManager holds a reference of its own.
-A model loaded implicitly (because an agent's graph referenced it without a prior LoadModelRequest) is OnDemand — only the nodes hold references; the manager does not.
+A model loaded implicitly (because an agent's graph, voice input, TTS, or embedding use referenced it without a prior LoadModelRequest) is OnDemand — only the live users hold references beyond the cache entry.

-• Active nodes.
-Each Generate / ToolCall context holds a reference for the life of its agent.
+• Active users.
+Each Generate / ToolCall context (and STT / TTS / embedding holder) keeps a reference for the life of its agent or voice-input session.

-The model is unloaded exactly when the last reference goes away:
+The model is unloaded when the last reference goes away and the manager decides to drop the cache entry:

-• Pinned → released by UnloadModelRequest, but only after every node using it has been torn down.
+• Pinned → released by UnloadModelRequest, but only after every user has been torn down.
 If agents are still active the request is acknowledged immediately and the actual unload is deferred until the last context drops.

-• OnDemand → the server runs EvictUnusedOnDemand after every DestroyAgentRequest, freeing any OnDemand model whose reference count has fallen to zero.
+• OnDemand → the server runs EvictUnusedOnDemand after every DestroyAgentRequest, and again immediately before the next validated load into any of the four caches (cross-cache sweep).
 No explicit unload call is needed.

 Session end